Banksie: Early life and education

-Banksie was born in Wigan and studied at the Manchester School of Art (Manchester Metropolitan University).
-She began performing in drag after watching early seasons of RuPaul's Drag Race.
+Banks was born in Wigan and studied at the Manchester School of Art (Manchester Metropolitan University).
+Banks began performing in drag after watching early seasons of RuPaul's Drag Race.

 Career

-Banksie is a drag performer.
+Banks is a drag performer who began developing the persona Banksie at the age of fifteen.
 BBC has said, "This particular seven-foot supermodel is obsessed with all things burlesque, and loves to channel the 'dark, horrible women' of the 1930s and 1940s with a modern twist."
 Banksie has said, "My inspirations originate from fashion in the early 90s to the 2000s.
 I love Thierry Mugler, Vivienne Westwood, Jean Paul Gaultier and Paul Galliano.
 I love researching fashion and then finding a way to make it work on my body."
 She is artistic director for the venue Firehouse on Swan Street.

 Banksie competed on series 5 of RuPaul's Drag Race UK.
 She was eliminated from the competition after placing in the bottom two of the Rusical challenge and losing a lip sync against DeDeLicious to "I Dreamed a Dream" by Susan Boyle.

 Personal life

+Banks lived in Manchester, before locating to Melbourne in 2026.
+Their surname inspired the name Banksie.

-Banksie lives in Manchester.
-She is part of the "drag family" of Cheddar Gorgeous.
-Banksie is non-binary and 6'8", but approximately seven feet tall in heels, making her one of the tallest contestants on Drag Race.
+Banks is non-binary and 6'8", but approximately seven feet tall in heels, making them one of the tallest contestants on Drag Race.

+Banksie is part of the "drag family" of Cheddar Gorgeous.